 I’ve been asked hundreds of times why we didn’t only do Girl Scouts but instead decided to also do Cub Scouts.
 While the Girl Scouts is an excellent organization, the programs are vastly different.
 We want the patriotism, leadership and skills that BSA delivers.
 I tell people, Girl Scouts is best for some girls.
 For others, the BSA is best.
 For some, like my daughter, both are completely doable.
 Michaela’s goal is to earn both the Girl Scout Gold Award and the BSA’s Eagle Scout Award.

 Since joining the Cub Scouts earlier this year, we couldn’t have had a better experience.
 Michaela attended two overnight camps and two day camps over the summer.
 She said, “I only get one summer to be a Cub Scout; I need to make the most of it.”
 And she has.
-From passing her swim test, to improving her archery know-how, to making friends along the way, it has been an incredible, memorable time in our lives.
+From passing her swim test, to improving her archery know-how, to making friends, it has been an incredible, memorable time.

-Soon, Michaela will advance from Cub Scouts to Scouts BSA (currently called Boy Scouts) when that program opens to girls in February 2019.
+Soon, Michaela will advance from Cub Scouts to Scouts BSA when that program opens to girls in February 2019.
 We will then be part of the first female Scouts BSA troop in our area—and possibly in our state.

-Michaela is so excited to share with all her friends what she has already done in Cub Scouts, and girls are flocking to us.
+Michaela is so excited to share with all her friends what she has already done in Cub Scouts.
 Our Cub Scout den has already doubled in size this year.
-When asked why girls should sign up for the BSA, Michaela jumps in before I can answer and says, “Because it’s awesome!”
+When asked why girls should sign up for the BSA, Michaela jumps in and says, “Because it’s awesome!”